mgharvey/mgharvey.github.io/index.md

 ***

 ### The lab is expanding!
 We are seeking motivated graduate students as well as a lab manager/technician.
-For more information, please contact us (see contact links in the sidebar).
+Please see the People page for more information.
 <br><br>